KurtBoehm/thesauros/ReadMe.md

 - `quantity`: A quantity class similar to `std::chrono::duration`, but with support for arbitrary units, as well as connected operations.
 - `random`: A flexible implementation of a Linear Congruential Generator and a class that shuffles the integer values of a given range on the fly.
 - `ranges`: Ranges emulating Python’s `enumerate`, `range`, `reversed`, and `zip`.
 This part becomes increasingly redundant with C++23.
+- `static-ranges`: Static ranges which generalize `std::pair` and `std::tuple` with support for operations similar to C++20 ranges (including support for piping) and related operations.
 - `test`: Some assertion utilities as well as functions to check whether two containers or strings are equal with human-readable reports.

 While most components of Thesauros are written in standard C++20, some rely on Linux-specific functionality (especially in `execution` and `memory`) or GCC extensions (e.g. `THES_ALWAYS_INLINE`).